ChorusOne/network-handbook/src/chorus-one/physical-location.md

 On top of Proposer-Builder Separation,
 _Distributed Validator Technology_
-is a new emerging trend in the Ethereum ecosystem that adds a new layer of complexity.
+is an emerging trend in the Ethereum ecosystem that adds a new layer of complexity.
 While Ethereum is a distributed system that remains available even when individual validators fail,